Mordechai Maklef: Early life

-Makleff was born in the village of Motza, near Jerusalem in the British Mandate of Palestine in 1920.
-His parents, Aryeh Leib and Batya Haya (née Chmersanky), were among the founders of this first modern village outside Jerusalem, located along the road to Jaffa.
-During the 1929 Palestine riots, inhabitants of the neighbouring Arab village of Qalunya attacked the Makleff home, which was located along the perimeter of Motza, and killed the entire family, except the young Mordechai, who managed to escape the massacre by jumping from a second story window.
+Maklef was born in the village of Motza, near Jerusalem in the British Mandate of Palestine in 1920.
+His parents, Aryeh Leib and Batya Haya (born Chmersanky), were among the founders of this first modern village outside Jerusalem, located along the road to Jaffa.
+During the 1929 Palestine riots, inhabitants of the neighbouring Arab village of Qalunya attacked the Maklef home, which was located along the perimeter of Motza, and killed the entire family, except the young Mordechai, who managed to escape the massacre by jumping from a second story window.
 The murderers included a shepherd employed by the family and the local policeman, who was the only person in the area to own a gun.
-The murder shocked the Jewish population of Palestine, and was one of the most remembered rioting events.
-With his immediate family now dead, Mordechai Makleff was raised by relatives in Jerusalem and Haifa.
+The murder shocked the Jewish population of Palestine, and was one of the most remembered events of the riots.
+With his immediate family now dead, Mordechai Maklef was raised by relatives in Jerusalem and Haifa.

 Military career

-As a teen, Makleff was active in the Haganah and in Orde Wingate's Night Raiders unit.
-With the outbreak of World War II, he enlisted in the Palestine Regiment of the British Army and fought in the North African and Italian campaigns, during which he served in the Jewish Brigade.
-He was commissioned from the rank of sergeant in July 1942.
-Upon his release from the army with the rank of major in August 1946, he remained in Europe, engaged in illegal Jewish immigration to Palestine and acquiring arms for the emerging Jewish state.
+As a teen, Maklef was active in the Haganah and in Orde Wingate's Special Night Squads.
+With the outbreak of World War II, he enlisted in the British Army, serving in the Palestine Regiment and subsequently the Jewish Brigade.
+He served in the North African and Italian campaigns.
+He was commissioned from the rank of sergeant in July 1942 and became an officer, serving as a company commander in the Jewish Brigade's 2nd battalion during the Italian campaign.
+Upon his discharge from the British Army with the rank of major in August 1946, he remained in Europe, engaging in illegal Jewish immigration to Palestine and acquisition of arms for the emerging Jewish state.
 He later returned to Palestine and rejoined the Haganah.

+During the 1948 Arab-Israeli War, Maklef fought in the Carmeli Brigade, as its senior operation officer and later as brigade commander, leading Jewish forces in the battle of Haifa (Note: Pappé 2006) and in operations near Acre.
+He also took part in Operation Hiram, in which Jewish forces captured the entire Galilee region for Israel.

+Court documents revealed in 2026 showed that Maklef had testified about the 1948 Palestinian expulsions that "There were operations in which the potential enemy, namely civilians, was annihilated.
+In Safsaf, Jish, Ilaboun, Lod, Ramle and in the south, on a large scale.
+The intention was to expel.
+It is impossible to expel 114,000 people who lived [in the Galilee] without terror.
+There had to have been an element of initial terror for them to leave."